-The General Fund ended the 2017-2018 biennium with a fund balance of \$138.6 million, including an undesignated fund balance of 8.0%, which meets the target established in the budget process.
-This fund balance will be available to mitigate future risks and stabilize the General Fund.
-The Rainy Day Reserve Fund is expected to hold an additional approximately \$25.5 million in fund balance.
+The General Fund ended the 2017-2018 biennium with a fund balance of \$138.6 million, including an undesignated fund balance of 8.0%, which met the target established in the budget process.
+The Rainy Day Reserve Fund held an additional \$25.5 million in fund balance.